Looking beyond the take-make-waste model

 Results

-• In the Sustainable Management Proficiency (SMP) questionnaire, the group scored 61% in the Circular Economy Focus Area.
-This was a new topic in 2019 and the group has reacted strongly to the inclusion by increasing the score by nearly five percentage points in two years.
-It is also less than five percentage points behind the overall average SMP score of 65.9% in 2022.
+• In the Sustainable Management Proficiency (SMP) questionnaire, the group scored 64.8% in the Circular Economy Focus Area.
+This was a new topic in 2019 and the group has reacted strongly to the inclusion by increasing the score by 18 percentage points in four years.
+It is now less than six percentage points behind the overall average SMP score of 70.6% in 2023.

 IPC encourages posts to continue developing approaches to waste management and issues related to the circular economy, such as sustainable packaging, reverse logistics.
 We provide many opportunities for best practice sharing and we encourage posts to continue using those avenues as we develop collective management proficiency, particularly in such innovative and exciting areas of corporate sustainability.